jd2rogers2/aws-learning-crud-mvp/docs/aws-cloud-practitioner-learnings.md

 - CDK
     - also IaC
     - built on top of CloudFormation
-    - use any coding language instead of yaml??
+    - define infra via any coding language
 - AWS mgmt console = aws.com
 - Direct Connect = private network connection from on-prem -> aws
     - for hybrid solutions